kh14762/chiral-impulse/README.md

   #### [273]["printstone"]["ICN tech"]
   Player is equipped with a printstone.
-The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration given expressed as holo.
+The relationsip between them is binding. printstone contains a set of bits that are movable only by the owning player. printstone is capable of replicating itself over a set duration. expressed as holo cube.